paugier/czi-joint-python-accelerators-project/proposal_details/milestones_deliverables.md

 - Solve Cython issues that are blockers for Transonic-Cython.

-- New releases of Beniget, Gast and Transonic (more robust)
+- New releases of Beniget, Gast and Transonic (cleaner implementation, more robust)

-- Demo package scikit-image-transonic (repository, documentation)
+- Demo package transonic_demo (repository and documentation)

-- Pull-request in scikit-image with simple use of Transonic-Cython
+- Pull-requests in skimage-experiments and scikit-image with simple use of Transonic-Cython

 ### Phase 1 (November 2020 - February 2021)

 - Benchmarks on many scikit-image numerical kernels (repository and website)

-- Pull-request in scikit-image for faster kernels using alternative backends
+- Pull-requests in skimage-experiments and scikit-image for faster kernels using alternative backends

 ### Phase 2 (March-May 2021)

-- Documentation Transonic and demo package
+- Documentation of the packages Transonic and transonic_demo

 - Blog notes about the advancement of the project.